-It’s a given that married sex can become less frequent and passionate.
-But, with a few tweaks, it could be the best you’ve ever had…
+Married sex can often become less frequent and passionate.
+But, with a few tweaks and some effort, it could be the best you’ve ever had…

 If sex is something that comes just above defrosting the fridge, but way below finishing the ironing on your to-do list, it might be time for a reshuffle.
 Scheduling sex may not sound terribly romantic, but it’s a great way to ensure it does happen!